viperfighterpilot33066/MinecraftBedrockServer/README.md

-# Minecraft Bedrock Server Setup
+# Minecraft Bedrock Server Setup FOR WINDOWS ONLY DETAILS FOR LINUX CAN BE FOUND IN THE LINUX RELEASE NOTES

 ## How to Set Up the Server